jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Heavy Weight Examples

 So what are heavy weights of support?

+We could create scalable, useful resources that customers can refer to again and again.

 Heavy weight support is resources like documentation, in-app help, and screencasts.
 They take a lot of work upfront, but pay huge, scalable dividends over time for